ThinkDataEd/curriculum/docs/unit2/campaign1.md

 ###**3.
 Survey Questions:**

 Use a random number generator to generate two random times a day for the next 6 days, including a weekend if possible.
+It is recommended that you create 6 sets of random numbers so that students are polled at different times each day.
 If a time falls within the school day, it is up to the discretion of the teacher to use this time or not.

 | **Prompt** | **Variable** | **Data Type** |